 What you will learn

-In as little as two years and from the comfort of your home, you can complete the Post-Degree Certificate in Education: Special Education by using a combination of specially designed independent course study materials, computer conferencing sessions guided by instructional staff, weekly assignments and a final examination.
-You will be provided with course guides, print packages and supplementary audio-visual materials as well as selected resources online to make your learning experience interesting and challenging.
+In as little as two years and from the comfort of your home, you can complete the Post-Degree Certificate in Education: Special Education by completing 30 credit units of specially designed online courses.
+Classes include comprehensive course materials, assignments, online discussions, group learning activities/projects and a final take home exam.
+The online course guides will provide you with selected online resources to make your learning experience interesting and challenging.

 To complete this program, you will take eight required courses and two elective courses.